Skip to content

 BES3 Data Reading

-Read ROOT file (rtraw, dst, rec)
+Read ROOT files (rtraw, dst, rec)

 >>> import uproot

-Then, open file as using uproot
+Then, open file using uproot:

 >>> f = uproot.open("test.rtraw")